Malnutrition is when a person’s diet does not provide enough nutrients or the right balance of nutrients for optimal health.

 Experts designed this tool to identify adults, especially older adults, with malnourishment or a high risk of malnutrition.
-It is a five-step plan that can help healthcare providers diagnose and treat these conditions.
+It is a five-step plan to help healthcare professionals diagnose and treat these conditions.

 The five steps are as follows:

-Step 2: Note the percentage of unplanned weight loss and provide a score.
-For example, an unplanned loss of 5–10% would give a score of 1, while a 10% loss would score 2.
+- Note the percentage of unplanned weight loss and provide a score.
+For example, an unplanned loss of 5–10% would give a score of 1, while a 10% loss would score a 2.

-Step 3: Identify any mental or physical health conditions and provide a score.
-For example, if a person has been acutely ill and taken no food for over 5 days, the score will be 3.
+- Identify any mental or physical health conditions and provide a score.
+For example, if a person has been acutely ill and taken no food for over 5 days, this would lead to an additional 2 points.

 The score will be one of the following: